BrandonDyer64/wcpp/README.md

 }
 ```

-We need `export` to tell our compiler to make this function available to node.
+We need `export` to tell our compiler to make this function available to JavaScript.

 To compile all of our C/C++ files to wasm, we enter our project root and run:

 ```bash
 $ wcpp
 ```

+The first time running this command will be a bit slow.

 You should see a list of C/C++ files that have been compiled.